Integrated Case Management

 Integrated Case Management Training Program

 CMSA's ICM program provides multiple strategies to engage clients, stratify risk, and develop care plans to mitigate risk and help clients achieve improved health and well-being.
-Our training includes review of "CMSA's Integrated Case Management Manual: For Case Managers by Case Managers,” 3 hours of webinar presentations and 12-16 hours of face-to-face practical application of the method.
+Our training includes review of "CMSA's Integrated Case Management Manual: For Case Managers by Case Managers," online learning sessions, self-study activities to prepare for Face to Face Training, and interactive practical application in a classroom setting.

 - Face to face training

-- Nursing, Social Work and CCM CEU’s: 30 hours at completion of the program
+- Nursing, Social Work and CCM CE’s: 30 hours at completion of the program

-- Certificate in Integrated Case Management upon completion of the program
+- Certificate of Completion in Integrated Case Management when all program elements are met